michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 // Returns: PID of child if OK or −1 on error

 ```

 #### Checking the Exit Status of a Reaped Child

 If the statusp argument is non-NULL, then waitpid encodes status information
 about the child that caused the return in status, which is the value pointed to
 by statusp.
 The wait.h include file defines several macros for interpreting the
 status argument:

-- WIFEXITED(status).
+- WIFEXITED(status)
   Returns true if the child terminated normally, via a call to exit or a return.
 - WEXITSTATUS(status).
   Returns the exit status of a normally terminated child.
 This status is only defined if WIFEXITED() returned true.
 - WIFSIGNALED(status).
   Returns true if the child process terminated because of a signal that was not caught.
 - WTERMSIG(status).
   Returns the number of the signal that caused the child process to terminate.
 This status is only defined if  - WIFSIGNALED() returned true.
-- WIFSTOPPED(status).
+- WIFSTOPPED(status)
   Returns true if the child that caused the return is currently stopped.
-- WSTOPSIG(status).
+- WSTOPSIG(status)
   Returns the number of the signal that caused the child to stop.
 This status is only defined if WIFSTOPPED() returned - true.
 - WIFCONTINUED(status).
   Returns true if the child process was restarted by receipt of a SIGCONT signal.

+#### Error Conditions

+If the calling process has no children, then waitpid returns −1 and sets errno to ECHILD.
+If the waitpid function was interrupted by a signal, then it returns −1 and sets errno to EINTR.

 ```C
 #include "csapp.h"